googlegenomics/dockerflow/README.md

     - defnFile: step-two.yaml
     - defnFile: step-one.yaml

-In this example, we've also added an explicit graph to clarify that taskOne runs before taskTwo.
+In this example, we've also added an explicit graph to clarify that stepOne runs before stepTwo.
 This is necessary now only because the steps list them in the reverse order.

 The first step is saved as `step-one.yaml`: